 I really like this London home by Granit Architects; photo by GranitArchitects

 Loving works of architecture is, in a way, like loving people – one might be able to love and admire some of them, but just can’t live with them.
 I guess that’s the story with me and minimalist, rectilinear masterpieces of modernism.
 In their most orthodox form they aspire for order and perfection that makes me feel uncomfortable, like I don’t fit there.
 I have even research to back up the fact that it’s not uncommon to feel that way.
 So for me, it’s better to admire such works of architecture from afar.
 However, when I stumble upon contemporary interpretations of modernist ideals which are less strict, but still pure, I get a warm feeling and experience nostalgia like when meeting an old love.
-And I even belive I could comfortably live in them.
+And I even believe I could comfortably live in them.

 Dazkir, S. S. & Read, M. A. (2011) Furniture Forms and Their Influence on Our Emotional Responses Toward Interior Environments.
 Environment and Behavior 20(10), 1–13.